naputami/super-cashier/readme.md

 ## Program Objective
 The objectives of the program are as follows:
 1. Adding items to the cart, including their quantity and unit price.
-2. Searching for item names within the cart.
-3. Deleting an item or all items from the cart.
+2. Deleting an item or all items from the cart.
-4. Updating the name, price, or quantity of items in the cart.
+3. Updating the name, price, or quantity of items in the cart.
-5. Displaying the items currently in the cart.
+4. Displaying the items currently in the cart.
-6. Calculating total payment and discount.
+5. Calculating total payment and discount.
-7. Inserting name, quantity, and price of check outed item to SQLite database.
+6. Inserting name, quantity, and price of check outed item to SQLite database.

 ## Code Flow
-The program follows a specific flow, as outlined below:
-1. Initialization: The program starts by initializing the Transaction class, setting up the necessary components.
-2. Menu Options: The customer is presented with a menu containing various options to choose from:
-	- Add Item: The customer can add items to the cart by providing the item's name, quantity, and price.
-	- Check Order: This option displays the items currently in the cart, allowing the customer to review their selection.
-	- Update Item Name: The customer can update the name of an item by specifying the item's current name and the desired new name.
-	- Update Item Price: This option enables the customer to update the price of an item by entering the item's name and the new price.
-	- Update Item Quantity: The customer can adjust the quantity of an item by entering the item's name and the desired new quantity.
-	- Delete Item: If the customer wants to remove an item from the cart, they can select this option and provide the item's name.
-	- Reset Transaction: Choosing this option will clear the entire cart.
-	- Checkout Item: When the customer is ready to check out, they can select this option.
-The program will calculate the total price and any applicable discounts.
-The name, price, and quantity of items being checked out will also be added to an SQLite database.
-	- Quit: If the customer wishes to exit the program, they can choose this option.

 The flow chart of the program is presented below.
 ```mermaid
 flowchart TD